Lormyn/aml-agent-adk/README.md

 ### Examples
-The `root_agent` will greet you and you can then issue commands to it.
-For example, you could ask it to "investigate user U-HR-005" or "show me the top 5 riskiest users".
+Ask it to "investigate user U-HR-005" or "show me the top 5 riskiest users".

 If you want to draft a SAR, you can instruct the agent to do so, and it will delegate the task to the `sar_agent`.